Gramotei-vlad/gameOnPygame/README.md

 Game will be updated.

-You will play for the yellow character at different levels (at the moment - 2 levels).
+You will play for the yellow character at different levels (at the moment - 4 levels from 5).